Bryan-TranLu/Module21_Challenge/README.md

 1) Open the Solidity file in the Remix IDE.

-2) Compile and deploy the contract.
-Use Solidity compiler version 0.5.0
+2) Compile and deploy the Deployer contact to a local blockchain.

-3) Interact with the deployed smart contract.
-Deposit at least 16 Ether and use the following dummy account addresses:
+3) Copy the addresses for the Token and Crowdsale contracts and paste them in their respective "At Address" fields.

+4) The contract functions will now be available to use.
+See image below:

 ## Images
 To receive all points, you must: